brothaman-org/brothaman/mkdocs/specifications/bro-volume.md

 * The `bro-volume` script supports the following command line options:
   * `--name NAME`: The name of the volume (ZFS dataset name) required.
   * `--mount-point PATH`: The mount point for the volume defaults to `/var/lib/containers/unprivileged/USERNAME/volumes/NAME` where USERNAME is the owner user.
-  * `--container CONTAINER_NAME`: The name of the container quadlet that will use this volume (optional), adds a PartOf= directive to the volume quadlet.
+  * `--container CONTAINER_NAME`: The name of the container quadlet that will use this volume (optional), adds a PartOf= directive to the volume quadlet and integrates the volume into the container quadlet.
+  * `--container-path PATH`: The container mount path where the volume will be mounted inside the container (required when `--container` is used).
   * `--pre_snapshots RETENTION`: The number of ZFS 'pre_' start snapshots to retrain for the volume (ZFS dataset), default is 5, set to 0 to disable.
   * `--owner USERNAME`: The owner of the volume (unprivileged user account required).
+  * `--remove`: Remove the specified volume, including its ZFS dataset, quadlet file, zfs-helper policy entries, and dependencies from container quadlets.
   * `--help`: Display help information about the script usage.
   * `--version`: Display the version of the `bro-volume` script.
 * The `bro-volume` creates a `<NAME>.volume` quadlet for the specified unprivileged user in the appropriate XDG path: `~/.config/containers/systemd/<NAME>.volume`.
 The created volume quadlet contains the necessary configuration to use the created and prepared ZFS dataset as a Podman volume.